 Test for size.
 If a pencil doesn't work, try a phillips head screwdriver.

 I really like how it adds a nice pop of red to our mantel.
 I could see this flower garland framing an archway, or around a door frame.
-Of course you can make it your own, by changing the color, adding glitter, or using different colored lights.
+Of course, you can make it your own, by changing the color, adding glitter, or using different colored lights.

-Another thrifty project which costs next to nothing to make.
-Most of you probably have, or have access to egg cartons, an extra string of lights and paint hanging around the house.
+One of many craft projects which cost next to nothing to make.
+Most of you probably have or have access to egg cartons, an extra string of lights, and paint hanging around the house.